 How did you get into writing and publishing?

 Writing and publishing are two very different beasts.
 Writing is simply putting a story on paper.
 Publishing is the business side that involves querying to find an agent, and then having my agent submit my work to publishers and negotiate contracts.
 I knew by the time I was sixteen I wanted to be a published author.
 In college, I was an English major, and it was helpful, but I don’t think it’s a requirement in order to become an author.
 More than anything, the best tool in your writer’s kit is being well read.
 Contrary to what people will tell you, most authors, myself included, do not know someone in the industry who got their foot in the door for them.
 I found my agent by researching agent listings on the previously mentioned QueryTracker and knew by her client roster that she was a good fit for my work.

-My agent is the amazing Miriam Kriss of the Irene Goodman Literary Agency, and no, I can’t refer you to her because I haven’t read your work.
-If I refer someone to Miriam, which is super rare, it’s because I feel very passionately about that person’s writing and it’s still not a guarantee that it will be a good fit.
-That said, you are always free to check out the agency’s website and follow the submission guidelines if you think Miriam or one of the other agents may be a good fit.
+My agent is the amazing Miriam Kriss of the Irene Goodman Literary Agency.
+If you are a writer seeking representation and feel Miriam may be a good fit for your work, I encourage you to visit my agency’s website and follow the submission guidelines if you think Miriam or one of the other agents may be a good fit.

-Book tours are great things…and they are usually reserved for really big authors, so unless you’re in the Midwest where I’m located, it’s probably not likely.
-That said, I am going to be working out a way to do Skype visits with schools and libraries that are not in the Midwest.
+Book tours are great things…and they are usually reserved for really big authors, so unless you’re in the Midwest where I’m located, it’s harder to work out logistically.
+That said, I am open to doing Skype visits with schools and libraries all over the country.
 Please, if you work for a bookstore, school, or library, visit my contact page.